Chapter 16

 WE ARE TO PROVIDE FOR THE NEEDS OF OUR FAMILIES

-To better understand this principle let us read what Jesus teaches about using our finances to support what is called "God's work" so that none is left over to provide for our families.
-The issue Jesus used for His teaching was the case where the people of Israel were taught to set aside all their finances for the support of the Temple and its services.
-In giving all their financial resources for the maintenance of the Temple and its services nothing was left over to provide for the needs of their parents.
+To better understand this principle let us read what Jesus teaches about using our finances to support what is called "God's work.”
+The issue Jesus used for His teaching was the case where the people of Israel were taught to set aside a fixed amount of their finances for the support of the Temple and its services.
+For some to do this not enough was left over to provide for the needs of their parents.
 Let us now read what Jesus said about this practice as recorded in,

 Mark 7:9-13